 If you didn't get all your childhood vaccinations, check with your doctor to see if you should still get any of them.
 Also, the effectiveness of some vaccines declines over time.
 Some vaccines are meant specifically for adults.

 You'll need to continue getting your flu vaccine annually in adulthood, since the flu virus changes from year to year.
+And you should stay up to date with COVID-19 vaccination by getting the most recent booster dose recommended for you by the CDC.

 - Tetanus shot updates every 10 years